-- 1. Scheduling Load: All students are required to take an equivalent of six and a half credits per year (in addition to Physical Education). - 2.
+- 1. Scheduling Load: All students are required to take an equivalent of five and a half credits per year. - 2.
 Schedule Changes: Much work has been put into the proper development of each student's schedule prior to the beginning of the school year.
 It is therefore expected that students remain in the courses that have been chosen as part of their schedules which were developed cooperatively by counselors, students and parents.
 It is believed that the decision to enroll in specific courses involves a commitment to those courses.
-In addition, students may not enroll in a course after three weeks of the semester has expired. - 3.
-Course Withdrawal: After a course has been run for five days, a student who is requesting to drop will receive a W (Withdraw) on their transcript.
-After the two week window for a semester course, and a five week window for a full year course, students who request to drop a course will not be approved.
-Only extenuating circumstances discussed at a meeting with the student, parent, executive principal and school counselors will allow for students to potentially be dropped from a course after these dates.
-Final decision will be made by the Executive Principal. - 4.
+See BOE Policy for specific schedule change guidelines. - 3.
+Course Withdrawal: After the two week window for a semester course, and a five week window for a full year course, students who request to drop a course will not be approved.
+Only extenuating circumstances discussed at a meeting with the student, parent, principal and school counselors will allow for students to potentially be dropped from a course after these dates.
+Final decision will be made by the School Principal. - 4.
 Requests for a schedule change must be made in writing and approved by the principal using the appropriate forms from the Counseling Office.